hayone1/MongoPrismSync/README.md

 - Weave should check if the current files have been manually edited before proceeding to adjust
 - in debug mode, it should be apparent when a default value is being used for a field
 - replace ABC with accessify to improve access levels and interface strictness
+- write changesets that is compatible with liquidbase and bytebase
 ### Ideas
 Final name of the product couls be mongocd or mongoci or mongocd